 Between Sacred and Profane – Jewish Musical Cultures in Early Modern Europe

 CALL FOR APPLICATIONS FOR FELLOWSHIPS

 Each week, one member of the group will present an aspect of his or her research.
-In addition, weekly reading sessions will be held in which selected passages from the Mishnah edition with its commentaries will be studied and analysed in view of the major questions outlined above.
-Weekly seminars will be convened through the duration of two Oxford terms: 13 January to 9 March 2019 and 28 April to 22 June 2019.
+In addition, weekly reading sessions will be held.
+Weekly seminars will be convened through the duration of two Oxford terms: 10 October to 8 December 2019 and 16 January to 18 March 2020.
 These will offer a forum for the Fellows to address central research topics related to the overall theme of the Seminar.
-The concluding conference will be held from 24 to 25 June 2019.
+The concluding conference will be held from 16 to 18 March 2020.

 Visiting Fellows will receive an allowance of £2,515 (pro rata) per calendar month for the period of their tenure.
 Travelling expenses up to £550 pounds sterling will also be provided, and Fellows will be provided with a college association during their time at Oxford.
+Fellows will be expected to be in Oxford for at least one Oxford term.
 Applicants should indicate the specific research they would undertake in the course of Fellowship and how this research would contribute to the broader work of the project.
-Applications by senior scholars, and by scholars at postdoctoral and advanced doctoral level, are welcome.
+Applications both by senior scholars and by scholars at postdoctoral and advanced doctoral level are welcome.

 For any other queries contact: Martine Smith-Huvers (email@example.com)